fabiosantoscode/magicProxy/README.md

 3. Run the proxy

-        node index.js
+        node index.js -c magicproxyrc.example

-4. Access your system's network configuration, and set up your proxy to `localhost`, port `8080`
+4. Access your system's network configuration, and set up your proxy to `localhost`, port `8080`.
+Check that everything works.

+5. Access http://www.example.com/, see the changes made by the proxy, and play around with magicproxyrc.example (the configurations are reloaded on the fly).

 ## Included plug-ins.